telerik/blazor-docs/getting-started/server-blazor.md

 ---
-title: Server-side Blazor - Tutorial
+title: Server-Side Blazor - Tutorial
-page_title: First Steps with Server-side Blazor
+page_title: First Steps with Server-Side Blazor
-description: First Steps with UI for Blazor Server-side.
+description: First Steps with UI for Blazor Server-Side.
 slug: getting-started/server-side
 tags: get,started,first,steps,server
 published: true
 position: 2
 ---

-# First Steps with Server-side UI for Blazor
+# First Steps with Server-Side UI for Blazor

 This article explains how to get the Telerik UI for Blazor components in your **Server-side** Blazor project and start using them quickly.
 The process consists of the following steps: